slaghuis/GY-US42-Sonar/README.md

 ## Considerations
 I cannot find an official data sheet for this sensor.
 All the references state that the device works like the Maxbotix MaxSonar.
 I detected the i2c address (0x70) and applied the Maxbotix logic.
 When I read two bytes for the range the high byte is allways 128 when the range is less than 256 cm.
 The moment a second byte is needed to represent distance, the high byte increases to 129 and 130 respectively.
 I argue that the correct range should be the low_byte + (high_byte - 128) * 100.
 This is rather unique, but seems to work.
 If anyone has alternative wisdom (or the data sheet) please advise.
 I also found the maximum range for the node to be 400 cm.
 Annything further returns 402.
 Minimim distance measured is abour 20cm.

+NEXT DAY:  Today the high byte is 0.
+Nothing has changed.
+Stragnge behavior.
+Still looking for that data sheet.

 ## Improvements
 Node can be improved by adding parameters for the i2c sensor address (0x70)